AIM-9 Sidewinder: AIM-9L (USAF/USN)

 AIM-9L Captive air training missile with part/section in blue color, denoting inert warhead and rocket motor, for training purposes.

 The next major advance in IR Sidewinder development was the AIM-9L ("Lima") model which was in full production in 1977.
 This was the first "all-aspect" Sidewinder with the ability to attack from all directions, including head-on, which had a dramatic effect on close-in combat tactics.

 AIM-9L seeker and fuze sections detail in SVG format.

 Its first combat use was by a pair of US Navy F-14s in the Gulf of Sidra in 1981 versus two Libyan Sukhoi Su-22s, both of the latter being destroyed by AIM-9Ls.
 Its first use in a large-scale conflict was by the United Kingdom during the 1982 Falklands War.
-In this campaign the "Lima" reportedly achieved kills from 80% of launches, a dramatic improvement over the 10–15% levels of earlier versions, scoring 17 kills and 2 shared kills against Argentine aircraft.
+In this campaign the "Lima" reportedly achieved kills from 80% of launches, scoring 17 kills and 2 shared kills against Argentine aircraft.

 AIM-9L Derivatives

 DATM-9L (USAF/USN): This is an AIM-9L used to train ground personnel in missile assembly, disassembly, loading, transportation, and storage procedures and techniques.

 GDU-6/C: Was a training version of the AIM-9L, may have been an earlier designation of the DATM-9L.

 RB74 (RB24L): The RB74 was the Swedish designation of the AIM-9L.
 The RB24L was the original designation, but was changed to the RB74.

+AIM-9L/I: German modification produced by Diehl with a better seeker.

+AIM-9L/I-1: German modification produced by Diehl with a better seeker.